thirumurthis/Learnings/Ansible/Ansilbe_notes.md

 - The incentory files can be grouped and can be specify to be executed in order

 #### To use the alias name with the ansbile command
+- instead of using `all` in the ansible command, we use the alias `local`
 ```
 $ ansible local -i config.ini -m ping -u <username> --ask-pass